Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 The one-piece axle housing offers superior reliability, with no joints at critical load-bearing sections, effectively reducing the risk of oil leakage.
 The motor and drivetrain can be installed or removed from the front or rear as a complete assembly, greatly enhancing maintenance convenience.

-1. Strengthen Your Electric Truck Design
+1. Strengthen Electric Truck Platform Design

 Diesel to electric heavy duty truck